Gbury/dolmen/README.md

 The main method of installation is to use [opam](https://opam.ocaml.org/).
 See [this page](https://opam.ocaml.org/doc/Install.html#Using-your-distribution-39-s-package-system)
 for information about how to install opam on your system.
+Once you have installed and configured opam, you can use the following command to install the dolmen cli and lsp binaries:

 ```
 opam install dolmen_bin dolmen_lsp